buntel/A-Frame-How-To-Guide/README.md

 Further reading:

+A-Frame was recently used as the medium for an immersive VR movie!
+Check it out [here](https://t.co/tX8hwAA7uU).

 [Building up a basic demo with A-Frame - Game development | MDN](https://developer.mozilla.org/en-US/docs/Games/Techniques/3D_on_the_web/Building_up_a_basic_demo_with_A-Frame)

 [Dev.Opera — An Introduction to WebGL — Part 1](https://dev.opera.com/articles/introduction-to-webgl-part-1/#implementations)